• Home

 1) Taking on too much debt

 Although I could have gone to graduate school at Northern Illinois University, I chose Northwestern University instead.
-Northwestern was ranked higher at number two in the country, but primarily my husband worked in Evanston and convenience came with its perks.
+Northwestern was ranked higher at number two in the country, but there was another reason I chose it.
+Primarily my husband worked in Evanston and convenience came with its perks.
 We could go down to one car and I could take the bus to campus.
 We had virtually no commute.

-I was one of the lucky ones because I was married I only had to borrow tuition: my husband took care of our mortgage and food!
+I was one of the lucky ones because I was married I only had to borrow tuition.
+My husband took care of our mortgage and food!
 I have friends that have much more to pay off than I do.
 It’s hard to describe what it feels like to have the debt hanging over your head.
-I realize that there are loan forgiveness programs (I had a Perkins loan that was forgiven because I worked in a low income, high needs area) including income-based repayment, but the debt feels heavy and it does take a long time to pay off.
-Having debt limits your ability to purchase a home or a car and it affects your decisions when to have children (child care can be more expensive than grad school!).
+I realize that there are loan forgiveness programs including income-based repayment.
+But the debt feels heavy and it does take a long time to pay off.
+Having debt limits your ability to purchase a home or a car.
+It affects your decisions when to have children (child care can be more expensive than grad school!).

 One reason to choose a masters program like Northwestern is if you are planning to leave the state.
 At the time I enrolled I thought maybe we would move and that a masters from Northwestern University would have more name recognition in other states (one really good reason to go to a program ranked high nationally).
 I loved how many masters students at Northwestern were from out-of-state.
 I met so many interesting people.
 But I haven’t left the state and have since put down roots in Illinois.
 A masters from NIU would have been sufficient.